In 2012, Springest officially adopted Holacracy as its operating system. As part of our onboarding for new 🧑🦲Springeteers

 Alternatively, a Core Circle Member may distribute a Proposal to all other Core Circle Members asynchronously, outside of a Governance Meeting, using any written communication channel approved for this purpose by the Circle’s Secretary.

 Holacracy also allows asynchronous Governance.
 The preferred location for this is the "Conversations" part of the circle's Governance project in Asana.
 Talk to your Facilitator on how you want to tackle the proposal, as he or she decides how that proposal will be processed: "the Facilitator may either apply the same process and rules used within a Governance Meeting, or may allow each Core Circle Member to directly declare whether or not he or she has Objections to integrate.".
 You can check out this example of one held in the Organisations circle .
+Capturing and publishing the outputs of the Circle’s required meetings

 The actual meetings is where the meat of this role is, 95% of your role as Secretary is spent here.